Dolly Sisters: Later years and deaths

 After the car accident, Jenny Dolly developed depression.
-Her depression increased when she was forced to sell the remainder of her jewelry at auction in 1936.
+Her depression increased when she was forced to sell the remainder of her jewellery at auction in 1936.
 After living abroad for nine years, Jenny returned to the United States when her sister invited Jenny to live with her and her husband, Irving Netcher, in Chicago.
 There, Jenny met Bernard Vinissky, a wealthy lawyer; the two were married on June 29, 1935.

 Vinissky later adopted the two Hungarian orphans, Klári (1924–2013) and Manczi (1925–1985), whom Jenny had adopted in 1929.
 The marriage did little to alleviate Jenny's depression, however, and the couple separated.
 Jenny took an apartment in Hollywood with her two daughters.
 On June 1, 1941, she hanged herself from a curtain rod in their apartment.

 In the years following their retirement and her sister's death, Rosie Dolly retreated from public life.
 With no children of her own, she spent her remaining years doing charitable work for children in her native Hungary.
 In 1962, Rosie, too, attempted suicide.
 On February 1, 1970, she died of a heart attack in New York City at the age of 77.

 The bodies of both sisters are interred in the Great Mausoleum at Forest Lawn Memorial Park, Glendale, California.